UdayGodaba/Namaste-Javascript/readme.txt

 Hoisting:

-    -> It is a phenomena in Javascript where the varaibles and functions can be accessed even before they are initialized.
+    -> It is a phenomena in Javascript where the varaibles and functions can be accessed even before they are initialized i.e before assigning any value.
     -> As creation of execution context takes place in 2 phases so even before a single line is executed the memory is allocated to varaibles and functions so based on where we access these things can result in different answers i.e you will understand with the help of execution context flow.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Window Object:

-    -> These global objects serve as the foundation for JavaScript code execution within their respective environments, offering a global context for variables, functions and other features accessible throughout the application.
+    -> In JavaScript, the window object represents the global browsing context in a web browser environment, providing access to browser-related functionality and global variables.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------